 1. There is no clear origin

 Hinduism does not have a founder or even a founding event.
 The religion evolved from various religious and cultural changes in India.
-“Hinduism has no definite starting point,” writes Professor Gavin Flood for the BBC.
-He adds “The traditions which flow into Hinduism may go back several thousand years and some practitioners claim that the Hindu revelation is eternal.”
+There are no specific starting point or beginning for this religion, according to experts.

 2. It is the oldest religion